 Jamie O'Rourke was tricked by a leprechaun in Jamie O’Rourke and the Big Potato by Tomie DePaola.

-Since we were talking about potatoes, we created Mr. Potato Head collages with all kinds of shapes- eyes, ears, noses, mouths, hats, shoes, etc.
+We created Mr. Potato Head collages with all kinds of shapes- eyes, ears, noses, mouths, hats, shoes, etc.

 Clever Tom and the Leprechaun: An Old Irish Tale by Linda Shute reminded us of how tricky those leprechauns are.